-- 1.3.1 In accordance with the strengthening of the Institute's professional governance framework, an updated and revised Professional Standard 300 was released in August 2007 replacing both the then existing Professional Standard 300 and Guidance Note 353 (Evaluation of General Insurance Technical Liabilities). - 1.3.2 Following the release of the August 2007 version of Professional Standard 300, it became evident that there had been unintended consequences flowing from the revision referred to in clause 1.3.1.
+Professional Standard 300 and Guidance Note 353 (Evaluation of General Insurance Technical Liabilities).

+- 1.3.2 Following the release of the August 2007 version of Professional Standard 300, it became evident that there had been unintended consequences flowing from the revision referred to in clause 1.3.1.
 In addition, there had been subsequent changes in APRA's Prudential Standards GPS 310 (Audit and Actuarial Reporting and Valuation) and GPS 311 (Audit and Actuarial Reporting and Valuation: Level 2 Insurance Groups) regarding the preparation of Insurance Liability Valuation Reports.
-This version of Professional Standard 300 addresses those consequences and regulatory changes.
+A new version of Professional Standard 300 was released addressing those consequences and regulatory changes. - 1.3.3 This version of this Professional Standard was released in response to, principally, outcomes from the review by APRA of capital standards for general and life insurance and changes to the Code since the previous version.